 You are here for some reason.
 Perhaps curiosity, obtaining knowledge or searching for a better paradigm of belief.
 Perhaps merely browsing.
 You will not be wasting your time.
 Provided in the following pages is a condensation of thinking within the Religious Naturalism community.
 A few of its most eminent scholars are referenced on the Looking Ahead page.
 They provide individual understandings of Religious Naturalism.
 Most have Wikipedia bio articles about them.
 Several are world famous which shows the respect this belief is getting.
 You will find much of value here regardless of why you dropped in.

 Religious Naturalists are people who admit to being one.
-They believe nature is real and sacred.
+They believe Nature is real, sacred and lawful.
 Its realness is proven by evidence.
 The sacredness is an emotional response to their spiritual awareness of that realness.
+Because Nature is lawful, it works.
 There are various perspectives within this community so it is pluralistic.
 It has two main ways to find meaning in the world.
 One way is objective and the other subjective.
 This makes it dualistic.
+On the other hand this reality is one unitary whole with no independent parts so it is monistic in this respect.
 It is a modern belief having emerged in the last seventy years.
 But some aspects of it can be traced back to Greek philosophers.

 Religions are possible without supernatural entities.
 There in no need for them.
 The US Supreme Court affirms this.
 Buddhism and Taoism are good examples.
 Naturalism says the universe is real.
 Religious Naturalism says it is also sacred.
+Nature by evidence of its natural laws is lawful.
 It can be felt personally.
 This provides the religion attributes.
 Nature is awesome, eternal, vast and held in high esteem.
 It is mystical and worthy of veneration.
 This is sacredness.
 Experiencing this sacredness is naturalistic spirituality.

 Natural forces can account for all phenomena.
 Matter and energy account for all substance.
 Life is a natural substance.
 Scientific methodology explains these components.
 For centuries it has been by far the best way to understand our being.
 It has satisfied the largest community of international investigators in human history.
 Science offers universal explanations while religion is a personal acceptance.
 This universality give science advantages over religion in conveying meaning.